Principles Related to the Registration Process

 11. Multiple Campus Registration

 Each campus creates its course schedule with the goal of serving students enrolled at that campus.
 Likewise, each student is assigned a home campus at which the student must be registered.

 If a non-University Park student wants to take a course(s) at University Park, the student contacts the department offering the University Park course for permission.
 Once permission has been granted, the department forwards the request to the Registrar for the course(s) to be added to the student's schedule.

-If multi-campus registration results in the majority of a student's credits being scheduled at a campus other than the home campus, the student should request a temporary change of campus, as outlined in AAPP D-5, Early and Temporary Change of Campus.
+If multi-campus registration results in the majority of a student's credits being scheduled at a campus other than the home campus, the student must request a temporary change of campus, as outlined in AAPP D-5, Early and Temporary Change of Campus.
 When students change their schedules and the result is the majority of a student's credits being scheduled at a campus other than the home campus, the temporary change of campus will be done administratively.

 12. Section Changes